bf4/bf4.github.com/_posts/2015-09-01-backport-activerelationor-to-rails-423.md

 ---
 {% include JB/setup %}

-I've backported `ActiveRelation#or` from Rails master for use in our Rails 4.2.3 app.
+I've backported `ActiveRecord::Relation#or` from Rails master for use in our Rails 4.2.3 app.

 It was non-trivial, so I thought I'd share.
 Enjoy!